Petrópolis: Ethnic composition

 According to the 2010 demographic census, Petrópolis was home to 186,642 White people (63.5%), 75,025 Mixed people (25.4%), 31,463 Black people (10.6%), 970 Asian people (0.4%) and 281 Amerindian people (0.1%).

-The main peoples to participate in the ethnic/cultural formation of Petrópolis were the Germans and the Portuguese (mainly from the region of the Azores).
-Other ethnic groups like Italian, French, English and Lebanese also had expressive participation in the formation of the city.
+The main people to participate in the ethnic/cultural formation of Petrópolis were the Germans, the Portuguese, and the Afro-Brazilians.
+Other ethnic groups like Italian, Syrian, French and Lebanese also had expressive participation in the formation of the city.

 City districts

 Petrópolis is divided into five districts, which are subdivided into smaller neighborhoods.
-These districts are subdivided into neighborhoods and / or urban and rural locations.
+These districts are subdivided into neighborhoods and/or urban and rural locations.